 The cointegration test is conducted to resume the evaluation of non-stationary time-series data.
-The premise of the cointegration method is that certain timeseries data will deviate from their shortshift together average and term (comovement or cointegration).
+The premise of the cointegration method is that certain time-series data will deviate from their short-term average and shift together

+(comovement or cointegration).
 For a longer time, the data move toward steadiness in the long term.
 When many variables shift all in the same direction in the lengthy period, it can be assumed that the model's variables are cointegrated.

-The economic understanding of cointegration is a principle of cointegration that refers to the presence of a long-term steadiness, in which the economic structure converges, ideally, over time.
+The economic understanding of cointegration is a principle of co-integration that refers to the presence of a long-term steadiness, in which the economic structure converges, ideally, over time.
 If a shock happens in an economic system, there will be a force that encourages the economy to recover back to its steadiness condition in the long term.